pv-is-nrt/vlms-micrographs/README.md

 ## Code

 Readers and researchers are advised follow the instructions on the VLMs' parent websites to learn how to use and run the models.
-The specific models that we used, along with the links to their websites, are provided below:
+The specific models that we used, along with the links to their websites, for the IEEE BigData Conference paper are provided below:

 - LLaVA (llava-v1.5-13b)
   https://github.com/haotian-liu/LLaVA